FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

     * release  = 1
     * distrib  = unknown

-In this example, the CPU ID is <span class="bold_in_para"> F8C721F8C721F8C7</span>.
+In this example, the CPU ID is **F8C721F8C721F8C7**.
 Your information, including the cpuid, will differ from the example.